+The antioxidant effects of turmeric may help protect your brain.
 Along with Inflammation, oxidative damage is believed to be another factor contributing to the aging process (21), so adding a natural supplement that works to reduce both of these could be a winning two-punch for staying young and healthy.

 The prospect of losing brain function as we grow older is a grim thought.
-Adding turmeric and curcumin to the diet of female rats improved memory (22), and further tests will help determine if the same effect can be achieved with humans.
+Adding turmeric and curcumin to the diet of female rats improved memory (22), and further research will help determine if the same effect can be achieved with humans.

-Curcumin stimulates brain-derived neurotropic factor (BDNF), a growth hormone necessary for creating new brain cells.
+Curcumin stimulates brain-derived neurotrophic factor (BDNF), a growth hormone necessary for creating new brain cells.
 (23) Since BDNF levels affect the ability of neurons to generate new connections, it may play a role in keeping learning processes humming along, with the added benefit of helping reverse the effect of stress on the brain.
 (24)

 Patients diagnosed with Alzheimer’s disease and depression, as well as other brain disorders, statistically register low levels of BDNF.
 (25)

-Curcumin crosses the blood-brain barrier (26) going straight to where it can protect against degeneration of key brain functions, as well as clearing the build-up of beta amyloid plaques associated with Alzheimer’s disease.
+Curcumin crosses the blood-brain barrier (26) going straight to where it can protect against degeneration of key brain functions, as well as clearing the build-up of beta-amyloid plaques associated with Alzheimer’s disease.
 (27)